sergei-mironov/litrepl/docs/installation.md

 Nix will manage all necessary dependencies automatically.

-For the full list of expressions which includes developement shells, see the [Development](./development/common-scenarios.md) section.
+For the full list of expressions which includes development shells, see the [Development](./development/common-scenarios.md) section.